3v0k4/contact-page/blog/posts/2020-06-01-records-haskell.md

 ---
 title: RecordDotSyntax in Haskell
-description: Records in Haskell are troublesome but the Dot is coming soon
+description: Records in Haskell are troublesome but the Dot (syntax) is coming soon
-published: false
+published: true
 author: Riccardo
 tags:
   - Functional Programming